- Holidays and Celebrations»

 I remembered that instrument from music lessons at school.
 What sound could be more charming and appropriate at Christmas time than one that produced the sound of bells?

-So that's that.
+So that's it.
 It's turned out to be quite an easy decision in the end.
 It's going to be glockenspiels all round this year, but not the silly little toy versions.
 I'm buying them proper instruments that will last into the future.
 And if they get fed up with them, I expect I will be able to find a use for them myself!

 A Wide Range